player1notfound/hp/setup_azure_honeypot.md

 Query for logs within the LAW

 We can now query the Log analytics workspace as well as the SIEM, sentinel directly, which we will do soon

-Note: Querying logs in here is a really important skill that you MUST have if you want to work in security operations.
-Depending on where you work, you need to know SQL, KQL, or SPL, but these are all basically the same thing.
-If you know one, you can easily learn the others.
-Microsoft and Sentinel uses KQL, which you can learn in the Cyber Range https://skool.com/cyber-range, or from here https://kc7cyber.com/ (free)

-Tip: The Cyber Range is basically a full production environment with hundreds of users and Virtual Machines in it, which are all producing a ton of logs.
-It’s a really good place to practice just sifting through logs and seeing what you can see.

 Observe some of your VM logs: